dobromir-hristov/vuecommunity/docs/guide/ecosystem/mobile-apps.md

 ### Ionic Vue <badge text="Beta" type="error"/>

-One of the most popular mobile UI frameworks in the world, Ionic was originally built for Angular, but with their latest release they support Vue, thanks to their move to web components.
+One of the most popular mobile UI frameworks in the world, Ionic was originally built for Angular, but with their latest release they support Vue, thanks to their [move to web components](https://blog.ionicframework.com/introducing-ionic-4-ionic-for-everyone/).

-Keep in mind this is still a **Beta** release and is yet to be ironed out.
-Ionic has a vast community, but as most tutorials are for the previous versions, using Angular, Vue users might have to adopt the examples, as concept is the same.
+Keep in mind their Vue implementation is still in **Beta** and is yet to be ironed out.
+Ionic has a vast community, but as most tutorials are for the previous versions, using Angular, Vue users might have to adopt the examples, but the concept is the same.

+As with other frameworks, it provides a set of components that change look depending on the OS they are built for.

 ::: warning Keep in mind
 * Still in Beta and developed
-* Very young and little to no community around t
+* Very young and little to no community around it
 * Almost no docs or learning material
 :::